chandlerjwang/aplsnippets/lambda/custom/aplsamples/animation/README.md

     1. Copy/paste content in `document.json` into the editor.

 1. The `onMount` command is triggered at document load time.
 Component `onMount` commands are always executed even if the component itself is invisible or otherwise not displayed on the screen.

-    The event generated has the form:

-    ```JSON
-    {
-      "event": {
-        "source": {
-          "type": "nameOfComponent",
-          "handler": "Mount",
-          "id": "id of the component",
-          "uid": "Runtime-generated unique ID of the component",
-          "value": null
-        }
-      }
-    }
-    ```

-    The event type property is set to the name of the component; for example, `Frame`, `Container`, `TouchWrapper`, etc.

 ## References
 Below are some useful resources to help you get started: